OIDC Single Sign-On Custom Domain Replacement Steps (Deployment Plan URL Address Replacement Solution, No Longer Recommended)¶

 isOpen: true

-description: "Same as the configuration explanation of redirectUriFormatRequest under login"
+description: "Same configuration description as redirectUriFormatRequest under login"

-url: "function request address in func (corresponding to the external link of the redirect_uri_format function below)"
+url: "External function request address in func (corresponding to the redirect_uri_format function external link below)"

 urlFormatRequest: